andamira/webera.sh/README.md

 ### Usage

-These are several examples on how to run the script.
+Below are shown several examples on how to run the script.

-The characters in **b**old indicate a mnemonic relationship between the name of the action and the corresponding flag.
+(The characters in **b**old indicate a mnemonic between the name of the action and the corresponding set flag.)

 <table><tbody>